Long-Lived Mechanically-Detected Molecular Spins for Quantum Sensing: XYXY d Sequence

 encompasses all electron spin resonance offsets, including hyperfine interactions to surrounding nuclei,

 is the secular electron-electron dipolar interaction, and

 is the microwave control Hamiltonian.
 The transverse vector $\mathbf a(t)$ satisfies $\vert \mathbf a(t)\vert\leq 1$ and determines the instantaneous amplitude and phase of the applied field.

-For the electron spin ensemble used here, we measured the inhomogeneous dephasing time $T_2^* = 78(6)$~ns and Hahn-echo coherence time $T_2 = 6(1)~\mu$s, highlighting the need to suppress both $H_\Delta$ and $H_D$.
+Conventional dynamical decoupling sequences based on trains of global $\pi$ pulses, such as XYXY \cite{Alvarez2010, AliAhmed2013, Wang2012}, refocus static frequency offsets described by $H_\Delta$ but leave the dipolar Hamiltonian $H_D$ unchanged to leading order.
+For the electron-spin ensemble used here, we measured an inhomogeneous dephasing time of $T_2^* = 78(6)$~ns and a Hahn-echo coherence time of $T_2 = 6(1)~\mu$s, indicating that suppressing $H_\Delta$ alone is insufficient.
+Achieving the longer coherence times reported in this work therefore requires a sequence that goes beyond conventional spin-echo decoupling by also averaging electron--electron dipolar interactions.
+This requirement motivates the XYXYd sequence developed here.

-Conventional dynamical decoupling sequences based on trains of global $\pi$ pulses (e.g. an XYXY sequence \cite{Alvarez2010, AliAhmed2013, Wang2012}) suppress $H_\Delta$ but leave $H_D$ invariant to leading order.
 To suppress electron-electron dipole interactions, we replace each $\pi$ pulse by a composite adiabatic inversion consisting of a resonant drive of duration $\tau_d$, sandwiched between two short adiabatic half passages (AHPs) [Fig.~\ref{fig2}(a)].
 We refer to this composite inversion as the \textit{$\uvec{n}$-primitive}, where $\uvec{n}$ is the constant transverse control axis set by the microwave phase [$\mathbf{a}(t)=\uvec{n}$ during the driven segment.]
-In the limit of large Rabi frequencies, $2\pi u(\rr_j ) \gg \vert D_{jk}\vert$, the rotating frame unitary describing the central drive segment is